chef/chef-web-docs/chef_master/source/index.rst

 This is the documentation for:

-* Chef, including the Chef server, the Chef client, the Chef development kit (Chef DK) and related tools
+* Chef, including the Chef server, the Chef client, the Chef development kit (ChefDK) and related tools
 * Chef Automate

 For information on Habitat and InSpec, see their respective documentation: